cloudfour/guides/blog/README.md

 [Write a Hulk Summary](https://chriscoyier.net/2020/01/23/the-hulk-summary/)

-> … channel your inner Hulk voice … and use it to describe whatever you need to get writing on.
+> Channel your inner Hulk voice and use it to describe whatever you need to get writing on.
 Hammer down that shift key (caps lock is a cop-out) and type max 4 words for each bullet to capture the core sentiment of what you’re arguing.

+> WRITING IS HARD; YOU THINK TOO MUCH!
+WE HAVE A SOLUTION; THE HULK SUMMARY!